Financial Samurai

 Step 2 – Run Investment Checkup

-After linking your investment portfolios to your Personal Capital account, go to Advisor Tools -> Investment Checkup from the homepage to run some calculations based off your investment profile you first filled out.
+After linking your investment portfolios to your Empower account, go to Advisor Tools -> Investment Checkup from the homepage to run some calculations based off your investment profile you first filled out.
 You want to find out areas that can be optimized.

 Personal Capital Investment Checkup Tab